EnoxSoftware/WebGLFileUploader/README.md

 WebGL File Uploader
 ====================

-This asset adds file upload capability to the Unity WebGL platform.
+This asset adds file upload function to the Unity WebGL platform.

 Overview
 -----